Egbert H. Gold Estate: Description

 Marigold Lodge is located on a 7 1/2-acre peninsula which projects into Lake Macatawa.
 The main house is a two-story Prairie School structure with dark wood and stucco facades.
 The property also includes a guest house, as gazebo, and other modern structures.
-The main house has been converted into a visitor's center and hotel by Herman Miller.
+The main house has been converted into a visitor center and hotel by Herman Miller.
 Other earlier structures have been replaced or reconstructed by Herman Miller.

 The main lodge has a low pitched hipped roof covered with brown shingles, penetrated by red brick chimneys and pointed dormers.
 The facades are faced with stucco, and have horizontal bands of dark wood.
 The south facade has a one-story enclosed sun porch, now used as a dining room.
 The east and west facades have smaller enclosed porches.
 A service and guest wing is attached to the north facade.

 Inside the lodge, the first story contains a living room, two dining rooms, a library, and sun porch.
 The service wing contains a modern kitchen, and office, and an employee lounge.
 The second story has eight bedrooms, each with attached bathrooms.